 Demand for jewellery has fallen sharply in the wake of the coronavirus crisis.
 However, it is worth highlighting that gold and silver prices traditionally underperform in the first half of the year as demand is fuelled in the second half of the year by the wedding season in India that runs from June to September along with the build up to Christmas in the West and the Chinese new year.
 Prices have held up despite the jewellery demand slump and we would expect this demand to pick up once the pandemic starts to abate.

 Precious metals prices in the wake of the pandemic

 The COVID-19 pandemic has resulted in the biggest global fiscal and monetary policy stimulus seen since the Second World War.
 It is becoming clearer by the day that central bank balance sheets are increasing at a rate that is unprecedented in order to offset the worst economic consequences of the crisis.

 To put this stimulus into context, it may help to compare what is happening now with the period that followed the financial crisis.
-During the six years of QE1, 2 and 3 the Fed’s balance sheet grew by $4 trillion.
-So far during this crisis, the Fed’s balance sheet has expanded by $2trn over the last month and is forecast to grow by another $2trn throughout the rest of the summer.
+During the six years of QE1, 2 and 3 the FED’s balance sheet grew by $4trn.
+So far during this crisis, the FED’s balance sheet has expanded by $2trn over the last month and is forecast to grow by another $2trn throughout the rest of the summer.